 As Donald Trump puts together his cabinet, a mix of Washington insiders and outsiders have cropped up as possibilities.
-Linda McMahon, the wife of WWE CEO Vince McMahon, is being considered for the role of Secretary of Commerce, NBC Connecticut reported on November 13.
+Linda McMahon, the wife of WWE CEO Vince McMahon, was being considered for the role of Secretary of Commerce, NBC Connecticut reported on November 13.
+However, on December 7, she was chosen to lead the U.S. Small Business Administration, an agency that provides small businesses with government assistance.

 McMahon, who served as WWE CEO herself from 1997 to 2009, has run two unsuccessful campaigns to represent Connecticut in the U.S. Senate as a Republican.
 In 2010, she lost to Richard Blumenthal.
 In 2012, he lost to Chris Murphy.